 Singapore joined the International Civil Aviation Organization (ICAO) as a Contracting State on 20 May 1966.
 The ICAO comprises member-governments which agree to abide by set standards and recommended practices to advance civil aviation.

 To date, Singapore has taken part in over 100 ICAO expert bodies (holding leadership positions in 18 of them) to help shape international standards on a range of issues such as aviation safety and security, and aviation medicine.

-In the Asia-Pacific region, we chair the Asia/Pacific Air Navigation Planning and Implementation Regional Group.
-We are also a key member in its sub-groups working with regional states to restructure airways, improve airway capacities and enhance safety monitoring services.
+In the Asia-Pacific region, we chair the ICAO Asia Pacific Air Navigation Planning and Implementation Regional Group.
+We are also a key member of its sub-groups, working with regional states to restructure airways, improve airway capacities, and enhance safety monitoring services.

 We also chair the ICAO Asia and Pacific Air Navigation Service Provider (ANSP) Committee, which was established in 2023 to enhance collaboration amongst regional ANSPs in the provision of Air Navigation Services to support recovery, meet growing demand, and make air travel more seamless and sustainable.